cobwebos/docs/articles/azure-functions/durable/durable-functions-webjobs-sdk.md

 ---
-title: 如何以 WebJobs 的形式运行 Durable Functions - Azure
+title: How to run Durable Functions as WebJobs - Azure
-description: 了解如何使用 WebJobs SDK 编写 Durable Functions 的代码，并将其配置为在 WebJobs 中运行。
+description: 了解如何使用 WebJobs SDK 编写 Durable Functions 的代码，并将其配置为在 WebJobs 中运行。 ms.topic: conceptual ms.date: 04/25/2018 ms.author: azfuncdf
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 04/25/2018
-ms.author: azfuncdf
-ms.openlocfilehash: 06f2019dbaff390e88c73d1aae7a635a34a64721
+ms.openlocfilehash: d8dd0c86fbc520d0bd3ef6034891bd9871774b4a
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614612"
+ms.locfileid: "74232745"
 ---
-# <a name="how-to-run-durable-functions-as-webjobs"></a>如何以 WebJobs 的形式运行 Durable Functions
+# <a name="how-to-run-durable-functions-as-webjobs"></a>How to run Durable Functions as WebJobs

-默认情况下，Durable Functions 使用 Azure Functions 运行时来托管业务流程。 但是，在某些情况下，可能需要对侦听事件的代码进行更多的控制。 本文介绍如何使用 WebJobs SDK 来实现业务流程。 若要查看函数和 Web 作业之间更详细的比较，请参阅[比较函数和 Web 作业](../functions-compare-logic-apps-ms-flow-webjobs.md#compare-functions-and-webjobs)。
+By default, Durable Functions uses the Azure Functions runtime to host orchestrations.
+However, there may be certain scenarios where you need more control over the code that listens for events.
+This article shows you how to implement your orchestration using the WebJobs SDK.
+To see a more detailed comparison between Functions and WebJobs, see [Compare Functions and WebJobs](../functions-compare-logic-apps-ms-flow-webjobs.md#compare-functions-and-webjobs).

-[Azure Functions](../functions-overview.md) 和 [Durable Functions](durable-functions-overview.md) 扩展构建在 [WebJobs SDK](../../app-service/webjobs-sdk-how-to.md) 基础之上。 WebJobs SDK 中的作业主机是 Azure Functions 中的运行时。 如果需要以 Azure Functions 中做不到的方式来控制行为，可以使用 WebJobs SDK 自行开发并运行 Durable Functions。
+[Azure Functions](../functions-overview.md) 和 [Durable Functions](durable-functions-overview.md) 扩展构建在 [WebJobs SDK](../../app-service/webjobs-sdk-how-to.md) 基础之上。 The job host in the WebJobs SDK is the runtime in Azure Functions.
+If you need to control behavior in ways not possible in Azure Functions, you can develop and run Durable Functions by using the WebJobs SDK yourself.

-在 WebJobs SDK 的版本 3.x 中，主机是 `IHost` 的实现，而在版本 2.x 中，你使用 `JobHost` 对象。
+In version 3.x of the WebJobs SDK, the host is an implementation of `IHost`, and in version 2.x you use the `JobHost` object.

-WebJobs SDK 2.x 版中提供了有关链接 Durable Functions 的示例：下载或克隆 [Durable Functions 存储库](https://github.com/azure/azure-functions-durable-extension/)，然后转到 *samples\\webjobssdk\\chaining* 文件夹。
+The chaining Durable Functions sample is available in a WebJobs SDK 2.x version: download or clone the [Durable Functions repository](https://github.com/azure/azure-functions-durable-extension/), and go to the *samples\\webjobssdk\\chaining* folder.

-## <a name="prerequisites"></a>先决条件
+## <a name="prerequisites"></a>必备组件

 本文假定读者熟悉 WebJobs SDK、Azure Functions C# 类库开发和 Durable Functions 的基础知识。 如需这些主题的简介，请参阅以下资源：